anarkrypto/delegated-PoW-API/README.md

 # Delegated Proof of Work - API
-Worker API for P2P delegated Proof of Work, Nano cryptocurrency
+Outdated worker API for P2P delegated Proof of Work, Nano cryptocurrency

 # Notice!
 This project was rebranded to P2PoW and moved to the following directory:  https://github.com/anarkrypto/P2PoW

-This rep. will no longer receive updates
+This repository will no longer receive updates

 <br>